 Soldiers Rest isn’t the only place at Oakland to pay your respects to fallen soldiers.
 Over 1,500 veterans from all of the notable battles of the Civil War including Bull Run, Shiloh, Stones River, Vicksburg, Gettysburg, Missionary Ridge, Chickamauga and many more are represented throughout the cemetery, as well as soldiers from the Indian Wars, the Spanish-American War, World War I and II, Korea, Vietnam, and Desert Storm.

-Additionally, many notable Minnesotans, some with military ties and some without, have chosen Oakland Cemetery as their final resting place; Six former Minnesota Governors including Alexander Ramsey and Henry Sibley; Norman Kittson, early trader and politician; Ta-Ti, the widow of Chaska, who saved hundreds of whites during the Dakota Conflict; Minnesota’s first Medal of Honor recipient Marshall Sherman; 3M founder Archibald Bush; James Goodhue, who founded the Minnesota Pioneer, the state’s first newspaper; Harriet Bishop, St. Paul’s first school teacher; and various nationalities of immigrants, such as my great-great grandparents Peter and Camilla Petersen.
+Additionally, many notable Minnesotans, some with military ties and some without, have chosen Oakland Cemetery as their final resting place: six former Minnesota governors including Alexander Ramsey and Henry Sibley; Norman Kittson, early trader and politician; Ta-Ti, the widow of Chaska, who saved hundreds of settlers during the Dakota Conflict; Minnesota’s first Medal of Honor recipient Marshall Sherman; 3M founder Archibald Bush; James Goodhue, who founded the Minnesota Pioneer, Minnesota’s first newspaper; Harriet Bishop, St. Paul’s first school teacher; and numerous immigrants (including my great-great grandparents Peter and Camilla Petersen from Denmark).

-1 Larry Millet, AIA Guide to the Twin Cities: The Essential Source on the Architecture of Minneapolis and St. Paul, (St. Paul: Minnesota Historical Society Press, 2007), 507.
+Millet, Larry.
+AIA Guide to the Twin Cities: The Essential Source on the Architecture of Minneapolis and St. Paul.
+Minnesota Historical Society Press.
+2007.